Primoris Services (NASDAQ:PRIM) Issues FY 2022 Earnings Guidance

-The business also recently announced a quarterly dividend, which was paid on Thursday, April 14th.
-Stockholders of record on Thursday, March 31st were given a $0.06 dividend.
-The ex-dividend date was Wednesday, March 30th.
-This represents a $0.24 annualized dividend and a dividend yield of 1.05%.
-Primoris Services’s dividend payout ratio (DPR) is 11.22%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
+Investors of record on Thursday, June 30th will be issued a $0.06 dividend.
+The ex-dividend date of this dividend is Wednesday, June 29th.
+This represents a $0.24 annualized dividend and a yield of 1.05%.
+Primoris Services’s dividend payout ratio (DPR) is 12.06%.

-In other Primoris Services news, Director David Lee King sold 20,000 shares of the company’s stock in a transaction on Tuesday, March 15th.
-The stock was sold at an average price of $26.51, for a total value of $530,200.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-1.40% of the stock is currently owned by insiders.
+In other Primoris Services news, Director David Lee King sold 20,000 shares of the business’s stock in a transaction that occurred on Tuesday, March 15th.
+The shares were sold at an average price of $26.51, for a total transaction of $530,200.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+1.40% of the stock is owned by insiders.

-A number of institutional investors have recently bought and sold shares of PRIM.
-Norges Bank purchased a new position in Primoris Services during the 4th quarter valued at about $5,176,000.
-Barclays PLC boosted its stake in shares of Primoris Services by 54.1% in the fourth quarter.
-Barclays PLC now owns 72,952 shares of the construction company’s stock valued at $1,749,000 after purchasing an additional 25,596 shares during the period.
-Allianz Asset Management GmbH acquired a new position in shares of Primoris Services in the fourth quarter valued at approximately $1,906,000.
-California State Teachers Retirement System increased its stake in Primoris Services by 2.5% during the 4th quarter.
-California State Teachers Retirement System now owns 74,724 shares of the construction company’s stock worth $1,792,000 after buying an additional 1,844 shares during the period.
-Finally, Public Employees Retirement System of Ohio lifted its holdings in Primoris Services by 1.6% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 38,104 shares of the construction company’s stock worth $914,000 after buying an additional 596 shares in the last quarter.
-Hedge funds and other institutional investors own 88.35% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in PRIM.
+Morgan Stanley raised its holdings in Primoris Services by 17.4% during the second quarter.
+Morgan Stanley now owns 215,043 shares of the construction company’s stock worth $6,328,000 after purchasing an additional 31,841 shares in the last quarter.
+Royal Bank of Canada grew its position in shares of Primoris Services by 30.0% in the 3rd quarter.
+Royal Bank of Canada now owns 8,288 shares of the construction company’s stock valued at $203,000 after buying an additional 1,914 shares during the last quarter.
+LPL Financial LLC raised its stake in Primoris Services by 39.3% during the 3rd quarter.
+LPL Financial LLC now owns 34,310 shares of the construction company’s stock worth $840,000 after acquiring an additional 9,686 shares in the last quarter.
+UBS Group AG lifted its position in Primoris Services by 45.5% in the third quarter.
+UBS Group AG now owns 4,029 shares of the construction company’s stock valued at $99,000 after acquiring an additional 1,260 shares during the last quarter.
+Finally, BNP Paribas Arbitrage SA boosted its stake in Primoris Services by 32.2% in the third quarter.
+BNP Paribas Arbitrage SA now owns 30,692 shares of the construction company’s stock valued at $752,000 after acquiring an additional 7,479 shares in the last quarter.
+88.35% of the stock is owned by institutional investors.

 Primoris Services Company Profile (Get Rating)